Best 300 Blackout Ammo 2026: Top 8 Supersonic & Subsonic Loads Ranked (Barnes, Hornady, Lehigh) header image

 What is the best 300 Blackout ammo for home defense?

 Barnes VOR-TX 110gr TAC-TX is the best 300 Blackout ammo for home defense.
-Its all-copper construction delivers 100% weight retention with reliable expansion from barrels as short as 8 inches, which matters because most 300 BLK home defense builds use 9-10.5 inch barrels.
-For suppressed home defense, Hornady Sub-X 190gr is the top choice: its Flex Tip technology expands reliably at subsonic velocities (900+ fps) where conventional hollow points fail.
-If budget allows, Lehigh Defense 194gr Maximum Expansion provides the most devastating subsonic terminal performance with CNC-machined petals that expand to 2x caliber diameter.
+Its all-copper construction delivers high weight retention with reliable expansion from barrels as short as 8 inches, which matters because most 300 BLK home defense builds use 9-10.5 inch barrels.
+For suppressed home defense, Hornady Sub-X 190gr is the top choice: its Flex Tip technology expands at subsonic velocities (900+ fps) where conventional hollow points often fail.
+If budget allows, Lehigh Defense 194gr Maximum Expansion is a premium subsonic option with CNC-machined petals designed to expand to 2x caliber diameter.

 What grain 300 Blackout is best for suppressed?